Retirement Systems

 Does the University contribute to Social Security on my behalf?

 No. As a state employer your typical social security deductions are placed in your retirement plan.
 Additional details can be found here regarding this statement.
-Please note we DO, however, contribute to Medicare on your behalf.
+Please note we do, however, contribute to Medicare on your behalf.

 Can I rollover my Sick/Vacation to my 403b or 457b when I retire?

-Yes, you may rollover these funds into a 403b or 457b account.
+Yes, you may rollover these funds into a 403(b) or 457(b) account.
 You will need to ensure you have the account set up with one of our approved vendors.
 This addition is subject to the yearly total maximum contribution.
-In order to ensure this rolls over properly, please enter the contribution amount you want rolled over into Retirement@Work or through Ohio Deferred Compensation, the day after your last regular pay.
+In order to ensure this rolls over properly, please enter the contribution amount you want rolled over into through Retirement@Work or through Ohio Deferred Compensation, the day after your last regular pay.
 This will ensure it goes on your final vacation payout which is estimated to be around a month after your last regular pay.

 How Does OPERS disburse my funds once I contribute?